zacharyr0th/website/public/articles/blockchain-foundations.md

 ## Mimetic Desire

-Physical gold bars have outperformed most assets during periods of economic strife.
-Gold has become a haven asset as one of the oldest forms of human currency.
+Physical gold bars have historically outperformed most assets during periods of economic strife.
+As a result, gold has become a haven asset in the eyes of asset managers.
 It's important to understand that money flows from speculative investments to safe-haven assets doesn't happen automatically.
-It's a result of trader psychology being influenced by mimetic desire, and it happens slowly, then all at once—similar to how risk works—stairway up, elevator down.
+It's a result of trader psychology being influenced by mimetic desire, and it happens slowly, then all at once.

 Other than its use in jewelry and select manufacturing, gold is perceived to exist outside of the traditional financial system, although banks are the largest owners of it.
 Derivatives are constantly used to manipulate their price, so that is a relatively naïve assumption.
 Below is one of the many headlines detailing big bank baboonery.
 In this instance, JPM Chase had to pay a $920 million fine.